reactjs/react.dev/beta/src/pages/apis/onchange.md

 <Intro>

-The `onChange` event fires everytime there is a change in there is a change in a `form` field.
+The `onChange` event fires everytime there is a change in a `form` field.

 We intentionally do not use the existing browser behavior, because `onChange` is a misnomer for its behavior and React relies on this event to handle user input in real time.